ulyavedenina/reproduction_study/README.md

 NOTE: The original code from the Windweller repository and our replication code is only working on linux and Mac.
 Trying to make it run in windows is not recommended.

+## Table of contents

+1. main.py: this is the first python code that is called.
+It contains the main function, the creation of a dataset and a dataloader object.
+It also creates a model and a trainer.
+2. models folder: this folder contains definitions of the gve class, the lrcn class and also the sentence_classifier class amongst other classes.
+3. ResultsCUB folder: contains the results we obtained from evaluting the captioner on the CUB dataset.
+4. train folder: this folder contains the actual trainer code for each class.
+5. utils folder: all other help functions and classes are located here.
+In the subfolder data one can find the classes for the different datasets.
+6. colabScript.ipynb: this is a script to run the code of the repository on google colab.
+It presupposes that the repository is uploaded on Google Drive(including the dataset)